OlivierLD/raspberry-coffee/Project.Trunk/REST.clients/REST.assembler/micronaut-sensors/README.md

 And the Docker step mentioned above works just the same, thanks to the `shadowJar` gradle task.

 ## Next
-- Life cycle management (free resources on close...)
+- Life cycle management (free resources on close...), see [here](https://docs.micronaut.io/latest/guide/index.html#lifecycle). &#9989; Done, to document.
 - Debugging
+- The same in Kotlin

 ---